askvrtsv/countries/README.md

-# List of countries with currency codes extracted from Wikipedia
+# List of countries from Wikipedia

 ## Scrape